maccettura/maccettura.github.io/_posts/2017-06-26-demystifying-dependency-injection-in-dot-net.md

 Remember the problems we dreamt up earlier?

  - What happens when you need to unit test functionality specific to the MVC app?
- - What happens when you decide to switch to another 3rd party music catalog service?
+ - What happens when you decide to switch to another 3rd party music service?

 Both of those are quite easily solved now.
 We can now create "mock" services that simply just return some dummy data for the purpose of testing our MVC app.
 If we decide to switch from Spotify to another 3rd party service, we simply create a new project with the new service's specific code.
 All thats needed is to change our bindings in the IoC container.